 8:00 – What and where do you teach?
 Include a link to your blog if you have one. #2ndaryELA

-8:05 Q1: How are ESL and IEP students integrated in your school? #2ndaryELA
+8:05 Q1: How are ESL and IEP students integrated into your school? #2ndaryELA

 8:10 Q2: How does your school communicate a student’s possible needs?
 Or do you do a needs assessment on your own? #2ndaryELA